Urban Landscaping in the 21st Century

 Wise planners and policymakers will rely on a variety of different tools and methodologies to create a healthy mix of green areas in cities, and the wisest will require developers to reserve areas specifically for recreational use and intensive leisure activities but still retain almost-natural green areas that can be allowed to develop as wildlife habitats.

-The German charter as model for successful green life
+The German charter as a model for a successful green life

 The Federal German Association of Horticulture, Landscaping & Sports Facilities Construction and its partners have published a model “Charter” for the future development of cities and green spaces.